Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems

 \section{FORWARD MODEL AND SEQUENTIAL INVERSION FRAMEWORK}

-In this section, we briefly describe the forward models for constructing focal mechanisms and governing equations for fluid flow.
-We then present a numerical methodology to construct a sequential geophysical and flow inversion framework.
-The framework is constructed based on 1) \textsf{dfnWorks} \cite{2014_Hyman_etal_SIAMJSC_v36_pA1871_pA1894, 2015_Hyman_etal_CG_v84_p10_p19,2015_Makedonska_etal_CG_v19_p1123_p1137, 2015_Karra_etal_WRR_v51_p8646_p8657,2015_Hyman_etal_WRR_v51_p7289_p7308}, which is a parallelized computational suite to generate three-dimensional discrete fracture networks and simulate flow and transport on these networks; 2)\textsf{MADS} software \cite{2016_MADS} for constructing Latin Hypercube Samples (LHS) for various fracture network parameters. \textsf{MADS} is an open-source high performance computational framework for data-\& model-based analyses.
+In this section, we briefly describe the forward models for constructing focal mechanisms as well as the governing equations for fluid flow.
+We then present a numerical methodology to construct our sequential geophysical and flow inversion framework.
+The framework is constructed based on 1) \textsf{dfnWorks} \cite{2014_Hyman_etal_SIAMJSC_v36_pA1871_pA1894, 2015_Hyman_etal_CG_v84_p10_p19,2015_Makedonska_etal_CG_v19_p1123_p1137, 2015_Karra_etal_WRR_v51_p8646_p8657,2015_Hyman_etal_WRR_v51_p7289_p7308}, which is a parallelized computational suite to generate three-dimensional DFNs and simulate flow and transport on these networks; 2) \textsf{MADS} software \cite{2016_MADS} for constructing Latin hypercube samples (LHS) of various fracture network parameters. \textsf{MADS} is an open-source high performance computational framework for data-\& model-based analyses.